litl/leeroy/README.md

 Submit a pull request for one of your watched GitHub repositories.
 You should shortly see a build scheduled for its corresponding Jenkins job.
-Shortly after that, you should see a "pending" status on the pull request.
+Soon after that, you should see a "pending" status on the pull request in GitHub.
 Once the build finishes, you should see either a "success" or "failure" status on your pull request.
 Congratulations!

 If you want to run Leeroy in a more production-ready environment then any WSGI app server should work.
 We are fans of